 - A work created before Jan.
 1, 1978, and published between that date and Dec.
 31, 2002, is protected for the life of the author plus 70 years or until Dec.
 31, 2047—whichever is greater.

-has essential advice for family historians who
+Our Genealogy and the Law independent study workshop has essential advice for family historians who:

 - have blogs, websites or family newsletters